 - In a large bowl, mix together the cookie crumbs and butter.
 Pat into a 9-inch pie plate.
 Refrigerate at least 30 minutes before filling.

-- Spread into the chilled cookie crust and top with the remaining 3/4 cup peanut butter cups.
-Refrigerate at least 4 hours or overnight before serving (you can speed up this process in the freezer).
+- Spread into the chilled cookie crust and top with the remaining 1 cup peanut butter cups, gently pressing down so they stick to the filling.
+Refrigerate at least 4 hours or overnight until firm (you can speed up this process in the freezer).

 Source: Adapted from Food Network